ali55on/fileurlsplit/README.md

 change the name or path of an actual file.
 The point is just to split and work with the string.

-It also has no dependencies as it only uses the language standard library.
+No dependencies, just use the standard library.

 #### Definition:
     FileUrlSplit(file_url: str)